joshnesbitt/cooking/posts/burnt-corn-sea-bream-tartare.md

 * 1/4 cucumber
 * 1 corn (on the cob)
 * 1 small bunch coriander
-* Maldon sea salt
+* 1tsp Maldon sea salt

 ## Method

-1. Fillet, skin, de-bone and dice the sea bream into small chunks
+1. Fillet, skin, debone and dice the sea bream into small chunks
-1. On a BBQ or grill, char the corn
+1. On a BBQ or grill, char the corn.
+Leave to cool then cut off the cob into individual kernels
-1. Finely chop the chilli, shallot, cucumber and coriander
+1. Finely chop the chilli, shallot and coriander
+1. Dice the cucumber
 1. Add all ingredients to a bowl with the vinegar, coriander oil and lime juice
 1. Mix it all together and salt the mix to cut through some of the bitterness of the lime juice
 1. Serve with coriander oil as a garnish